Pondicherry University: Function and role

 Teaching and research are its primary functions as in other Central Universities.
-It has 200 affiliated colleges located in Union Territory of Puducherry (Pondicherry in Tamil Nadu, Karaikal in Tamil Nadu, Mahé in Kerala and Yanam in Andhra Pradesh), Union Territory of Lakshadweep, Union Territory of Andaman and Nicobar Islands.
+It has over 100 affiliated colleges located in Union Territory of Puducherry (Pondicherry in Tamil Nadu, Karaikal in Tamil Nadu, Mahé in Kerala and Yanam in Andhra Pradesh), Union Territory of Lakshadweep, Union Territory of Andaman and Nicobar Islands.

 Rankings

-Pondicherry University is ranked 1001-1200 in the world by the Times Higher Education World University Rankings of 2023 and 251–300 in Asia.
-The QS World University Rankings of 2023 ranked it ranked it 800–1000 in worldwide and 351–400 in Asia.
-It was ranked 101-151 in India overall by the National Institutional Ranking Framework (NIRF) in 2022 and 68th among universities.
+Pondicherry University is ranked 1,001–1,200 in the world by the Times Higher Education World University Rankings of 2023 and 251–300 in Asia.
+The QS World University Rankings of 2023 ranked it ranked it 800–1,000 in worldwide and 351–400 in Asia.
+It was ranked 101–151 in India in both overall and university rankings by the National Institutional Ranking Framework (NIRF) in 2023.

 Library

 The university library, named after Ananda Ranga Pillai, was established in September 1986 with one deputy librarian and two assistant librarians.
 It was moved to the present locale as an independent building in July 1990.
-The Library is renowned for its disabled friendly modern infrastructure (80,000 sq. ft), fully air-conditioned, WIFI enabled, services for the Visually Challenged among the proactive services with RFID technology and 24/7 remote access to a collection of 4.97 lakhs, of which print is 2.22 and 2.7 lakhs of e-resources (e-books, e-journals, e-databases, e-theses, Academic Online Videos, Video Talks etc.)
+The library provides 24/7 remote access to a collection of 4.97 lakh resources, including 2.51 lakh in print and 3.40 lakh in e-resources.

-Student life, clubs & extracurricular activities
+Clubs and extracurricular activities

-PU SHARE-
+PU SHARE

-PU SHARE is a community initiated by a group of students from Pondicherry University to share goodness through charity, in and around the university campus.
-This organization have been active into volunteering for social causes since 2016.
-Their major aim is upbringing the children at "Snehalayam" (a standalone orphanage near to the Pondicherry University campus) by helping them in academics as well as their necessities.
-A few other programmes organised by them include the monthly food donation drive in every month of the academic year, blood donation at nearby hospitals and free tuition classes for kids at the orphanage.
+PU SHARE is a community initiated by a group of students from Pondicherry University to share goodness through charity, on and around the university campus.
+This organization has been active in volunteering for social causes since 2016.
+Their major aim is to uplift the children at "Snehalayam" (a standalone orphanage near the Pondicherry University campus) by helping them in academics as well as their necessities.
+A few other programmes organised by them include the monthly food donation drive every month of the academic year, blood donation at nearby hospitals and free tuition classes for kids at the orphanage.

-"INSPIRE" is the annual event that aims at promotion as well as fundraiser for the activities of PU SHARE throughout the year.
+"INSPIRE" is the annual event that aims at promotion as well as fundraising for PU SHARE activities.

-SPECTRA- Pondicherry University (LGBTQIA+ support organization)
+SPECTRA

-SPECTRA has been working to increase queer visibility and awareness in the university campus and beyond.
-It also provides a safe space for LGBTQIA students to share their experiences and discuss issues faced by the community.
+SPECTRA provides a space for LGBTQIA+ students to share and discuss their experiences.
 SPECTRA was founded on 15 August 2014 and has been conducting events ever since.
 One of the first Campus Pride events in India was organized successfully in 2018 at Pondicherry University by SPECTRA.

-Earth Sciences Club of Pondicherry University
+Earth Sciences Club

-The Earth sciences Club was founded in September 2013.
-It conducts field trips, screen documentaries, organize debates, quizzes, treasure hunts and so on so forth.
-It is also involved with organising the annual event "Mrittika" in Department of Earth Sciences.
+The Earth Sciences Club was founded in September 2013.
+It conducts field trips, screens documentaries, organize debates, quizzes, treasure hunts, and others.
+It is also involved with organising the annual event "Mrittika" in the Department of Earth Sciences.